bouroo/backend-playground/README.md

 - Create a simple REST API endpoint that returns product data
 - Implement POST/GET requests with basic validation
 - Use a lightweight web framework or standard library HTTP server
-- Plan the final mini-project architecture and data structures
+- Plan the final mini-project architecture and data structures for a forum post with authentication.

 ---

-## Final Mini-Project: Shopping Cart with Multiple Discount Types
+## Final Mini-Project: Simple forum post with authentication

 ### Project Overview:
-Build a backend module/application that simulates a shopping cart system supporting multiple types of discounts.
-The system should expose REST API endpoints to add/remove products, apply discounts, and calculate the final price.
+Build a backend application that simulates a simple forum where users can create posts.
+The system should include user authentication (registration, login) and allow authenticated users to create new forum posts.

 ---

 ### Functional Specifications:

-1. **Products:**
+1.  **User Authentication:**
+    *   **Registration:** Users can register with a unique username and a password.
+    *   **Login:** Registered users can log in using their credentials to obtain an authentication token (e.g., JWT).
+    *   **Authentication:** All post creation endpoints should require a valid authentication token.

+2.  **Forum Posts:**
-   - Each product has an ID, name, price, and category.
+    *   Each post has an ID, a title, content, the ID of the author, and a creation timestamp.

-2. **Shopping Cart:**
-   - Supports adding products with quantities.
-   - Supports removing products or adjusting quantities.

-3. **Discount Types:**
-   - **Percentage Discount:** Applies a percentage off on the total cart price.
-   - **Fixed Amount Discount:** Deducts a fixed amount from the total price.
-   - **Buy X Get Y Free:** For a given product, buy X units and get Y units free.
-   - **Category Discount:** Applies a percentage discount only to products in a specified category.

-4. **Discount Application Rules:**
-   - Multiple discounts can be applied but must not reduce the total below zero.
-   - Discounts are applied in this order: item-level (Buy X Get Y), category-level, then cart-level (percentage and fixed amount).
-   - The system should handle invalid discount inputs gracefully.
+    *   Authenticated users can create new posts.

-5. **API Endpoints:**
+3.  **API Endpoints:**
-   - `POST /cart/add` — Add product with quantity
-   - `POST /cart/remove` — Remove product or decrease quantity
+    *   `POST /auth/register` — Register a new user.
-   - `POST /cart/discount` — Apply a discount (type and parameters)
+    *   `POST /auth/login` — Log in a user and return an authentication token.
-   - `GET /cart/total` — Return current total and itemized breakdown
+    *   `POST /posts` — Create a new forum post (requires authentication).
+    *   `GET /posts` — Retrieve a list of all forum posts.
+    *   `GET /posts/{id}` — Retrieve a single forum post by ID.

-6. **Response Format:**
+4.  **Response Format:**
-   - JSON with details of cart items, discounts applied, and final total.
+    *   JSON with appropriate data structures for users, authentication tokens, and posts.
+    *   Meaningful error messages for failed operations (e.g., duplicate username, invalid credentials, unauthorized access).

 ---

 ### Technical Requirements:

-- Use the new programming language and appropriate web backend libraries or frameworks.
+*   Use the new programming language and an appropriate web backend framework (e.g., Express.js, Flask, Spring Boot, Gin, Laravel, Ruby on Rails).
+*   Implement secure password hashing (e.g., bcrypt) for storing user passwords.
+*   Use JWT (JSON Web Tokens) or a similar token-based mechanism for authentication.
-- Code should be modular, with classes or modules for Product, Cart, Discount, etc.
+*   Code should be modular, with clear separation of concerns (e.g., routes, controllers, services, models).
-- Validate all inputs and return meaningful error messages.
+*   Validate all inputs (e.g., username uniqueness, password strength, post content).
-- Include unit tests covering core logic (discount calculations, cart operations).
+*   Include unit and integration tests covering user authentication and post creation.
-- Document code and API endpoints clearly (e.g., README with usage instructions).
+*   Document code and API endpoints clearly (e.g., README with usage instructions and example API calls).
-- (Optional) Persist cart state in-memory or use a lightweight database/file.
+*   Persist user and post data using a lightweight database (e.g., SQLite, PostgreSQL, MongoDB) or in-memory storage for simplicity if database setup is too complex.

 ---

 ### Validation Criteria:

-- Correct implementation of all discount types and application rules
+*   Successful user registration and login with token generation.
+*   Secure storage of user passwords.
+*   Authenticated users can successfully create forum posts.
+*   Unauthenticated attempts to create posts are rejected with appropriate errors.
+*   Ability to retrieve lists of posts and individual posts.
-- Clean, readable, and maintainable code structure
+*   Clean, readable, and maintainable code structure adhering to best practices.
-- Proper error handling and input validation
+*   Proper error handling and input validation across all endpoints.
-- Functional API endpoints with expected request and response formats
-- Passing unit tests demonstrating core functionality
+*   Passing unit and integration tests demonstrating core functionality.
-- Ability to extend or modify discounts without major refactoring
+*   Clear documentation for setup and API usage.

 ---